-The stakeholder engagement process is well established and involves planned engagement with key stakeholders to identify and respond to significant sustainability concerns.
-The material issues emerging from materiality analysis were collected and prioritized, and the results are fairly reflected in the Report.
+The Report articulates APL's stakeholder engagement process and planned engagements with key stakeholders to identify and respond to significant sustainability issues and concerns.
 In our opinion, the level at which the Report adheres to this principle is 'Good'.

-Materiality:
+Materiality

-The process of determining the issues that is most relevant to an organization and its stakeholders.
+The process of determining the issues that is most relevant to an organisation and its stakeholders.

-The materiality determination process was revalidated based on inputs from key stakeholders including global and peer sector reports, company policies, value chain impacts of operations, business risks and Senior Management at APL.
-The Report focusses its disclosures on key material aspects at macro level and has not missed out any known material aspects.
-The management of APL has established internal management process for monitoring and management on a continual basis for their long term organisational sustainability.
+The Report articulates identified material issues emerging from materiality analysis, which was based on inputs from key stakeholders including global and peer sector reports, company and Group policies, value chain impacts of operations, business risks identified from the Company's risk management framework and inputs from the senior management at APL.
+There is no change in the identified material aspects during the reporting period.
 In our opinion, the level at which the Report adheres to this principle is 'Good'.

-Responsiveness:
+Responsiveness

-The extent to which an organization responds to stakeholder issues.
+The extent to which an organisation responds to stakeholder issues.

-We consider that the Report has fairly disclosed the strategies and management approach related to identified key sustainability aspects and challenges considering the overall sustainability context of the sector for its Operation and Maintenance activities defined within the report as its reporting boundary.
+We consider that the Report has fairly disclosed the strategies and management approach related to identified key sustainability aspects and challenges considering the overall sustainability context of the power generation sector for its Operation and Maintenance activities defined within the Report.
 In our opinion, the level at which the Report adheres to this principle is 'Good'.